CoQ10 During Pregnancy

 CoQ10 and Pre-eclampsia During Pregnancy

-For some women, CoQ10 can provide benefits and protect against certain medical conditions that could occur during pregnancy, like pre-eclampsia.
+For some women, CoQ10 may provide benefits and help to protect against certain medical conditions that could occur during pregnancy, like pre-eclampsia.

 Pre-eclampsia is a pregnancy complication that usually emerges around 20 weeks of pregnancy.
 It is characterized by high blood pressure and signs of damage to another organ system.
 If left untreated, pre-eclampsia can cause serious and even fatal complications to the mother and her baby.